Hospital-based Violence Intervention Programs: The Role of Prosecutors

 AI-Generated Police Reports: High-Tech, Low Accuracy, Big Risks

-As police departments across the country begin experimenting with artificial intelligence (AI) to draft official reports, a new issue brief from Fair and Just Prosecution (FJP) warns that these tools pose serious threats to accuracy, due process, and public trust in the justice system.
+As police departments begin experimenting with artificial intelligence to draft official reports, this brief warns that these tools pose serious threats to accuracy, due process, and public trust.

-This issue brief explores many of the emerging issues related to the use of AI-generated police reports, including their susceptibility to inaccuracy and bias, privacy and data ownership concerns, impacts on police accountability and public trust in law enforcement, and the serious legal issues these tools raise.
+The brief explores risks related to inaccuracy and bias, privacy and data ownership, police accountability, public trust in law enforcement, and serious legal concerns raised by AI-generated reports.

 Decriminalizing Sex Work: Key Principles and Policy Recommendations for Prosecutors